Clinical Team Lead - Addiction Medicine Physician (West Region)

 - Physician with at least 3 years of full-time addiction medicine practice experience or equivalent

-- West: TX, AZ, CO, ID, ND, NE, NM, MT, SD, WY and other states as may be required.
+- Willing to obtain other licensures such as AZ, CO, ID, ND, NE, NM, MT, SD, WY and other states as may be required - at company expense

 - Must have the ability to treat a panel of patients